Department of Oceanography

 Studies in Oceanography

 Oceanography is an interdisciplinary science that focuses on the oceans, their contents and their boundaries.
-Degree programs include BS in Oceanography, MS (thesis option) in Oceanography, PhD in Oceanography and a Master of Ocean Science and Technology (MOST) a non-thesis professional degree.
+Undergraduate degree programs include BS in Oceanography and BA in Ocean Studies.
 In addition, qualified undergraduate students may participate in a 15-credit minor in Oceanography.

-The Department of Oceanography also has a combined 5-year Bachelor's/MOST Program in conjunction with Environmental Geosciences, Atmospheric Sciences, Oceanography, and Geology.
-These combined programs offer motivated and exceptional students the opportunity to achieve aspirations in an efficient program at Texas A&M, completing a Bachelor's degree in one of these majors: Environmental Geosciences (BS), Meteorology (BS), Geology (BS), Oceanography (BS), and the Master of Ocean Science and Technology degree in 5 years.
+The Department of Oceanography also has a combined 5-year Bachelor's/Master of Ocean Science and Technology Program in conjunction with Atmospheric Sciences, Oceanography, and Geology.
+These combined programs offer motivated and exceptional students the opportunity to achieve aspirations in an efficient program at Texas A&M, completing a Bachelor's degree in one of these majors: Meteorology (BS), Geology (BS), Oceanography (BS), and the Master of Ocean Science and Technology (MOST) degree in 5 years.
 There are only two courses used for dual credit in this program.
 There is a total of 150 hours of coursework.
 The concurrent degree program enables these motivated students to coordinate the required BS coursework (114 undergraduate credit hours plus 6 dual credit graduate courses) and MOST coursework (36 credit hours including the 6 dual credit graduate courses) to complete the required credit hours for each degree without diminishing scope or quality of work within 5 years.

 Oceanography